Chapter 2:

 The corner of his mouth pulled up.
 Makes me feel out of place.

 “Onii-sannnn.”
 Tobira’s voice pulled him out of his thoughts and back to the boy looking up at him with wide, wet eyes.
-The dragon was gone.
+The dragon was gone, a few last light motes winking out.
 “It broke....”

 “You weren’t gentle with it!”
 Aiko scolded him.
 “You need to be gentle or it breaks.”

-Tobira twisted his hands and ducked his head, but Lachlan could see the wobbling lip.
+Tobira twisted his shirt and ducked his head, but Lachlan could see the wobbling lip.
 Ah, kids.
 “I didn’t mean to!
 I just wanted to hold it!”

 “Ai, ai,” he interrupted before Aiko could make her brother really start crying.
 “It’s just a dragon, don’t make an oni out of it.”